discord-jda/JDA/README.md

     public static void main(String[] args)
     {
         if (args.length < 1) {
-            System.out.println("You have to provide a token as first argument!");
+            System.out.println("You have to provide a token as the first argument!");
             System.exit(1);
         }
-        // args[0] should be the token
+        // args[0] should be the bot token
         // We don't need any intents for this bot.
 Slash commands work without any intents!
         JDA jda = JDABuilder.createLight(args[0], Collections.emptyList())
             .addEventListeners(new Bot())